Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 Sometimes—out of curiosity upon putting away the dog's file after the appointment—I would take a quick peek to see what the diagnosis turned out to be.
 In most cases, these dogs with dry noses were given a clean bill of health, but there were times when certain problems were found.
 So after initially assuming that the owners were perhaps overly concerned and most likely wasting their money on a useless vet visit, I started thinking that it never hurts to be overly cautious.

 The main question though remains, is a dry nose in dogs a sign of a potential problem?
 Can the level of humidity of the dog's nose really reveal something is amiss?
 We often attribute a cold, wet nose as a sign of a healthy dog.
 I am not sure where it all started, but there seems to be a strong belief that a dry nose is a reliable sign of the dog being sick.
 Indeed, that's the main reason why I got so many phone calls from concerned owners scheduling a vet appointment in the first place.
 They often told me: "My dog has a dry nose, I am afraid he is sick."

 What Makes a Dog's Nose Wet?

-Many people claim that the dry nose, sick dog concept is a myth, but as mentioned before, out of several clients who scheduled appointments for their dog's dry noses, several dogs really ended up being sick and requiring treatment.
-I wouldn't therefore be too quick to dismiss a dry nose, just because so and so claims it to be an old wive's tale that is hard to die.
-The truth is, as many things in life, there are variables.
-To better understand dry noses in dogs it is helpful understanding better the dynamics behind moisture on a dog's nose.
+Many people claim that the "dry nose, sick dog" concept is a myth, but as mentioned before, out of several clients who scheduled appointments for their dog's dry noses, several dogs really ended up being sick and requiring treatment.
+I wouldn't, therefore, be too quick to dismiss a dry nose just because so-and-so claims it to be an old wive's tale.
+The truth is, as with many things in life, there are variables.
+To better understand dry noses in dogs, it is helpful to better understand the dynamics behind moisture on a dog's nose.